billowper/leg.object-tags/README.md

 # Object Tags System
 A data-driven, rule based system based on tags.
+For Unity!

 * Objects have a set of tags
 * When two TaggedObjects interact, a set of rules is evaluated and tags will be added or removed (if self "Burning" Add "Hot" to other)